exercism/r/exercises/concept/log-levels/.docs/hints.md

 ## 2. Get log level from a log line

-- There are various ways to pull out the desired substring, but position index may be simplest.
+- There are various ways to pull out the desired substring, but position index may be the most basic.
 - Remember to change case.

 ## 3. Reformat a log line